What if you had two choices for diaphragmatic pacing?

 |Additional equipment needed19||No||Special Clinical Station Console|

 |Maximum stimulation current20||10mA||25mA|

 |Interference with the heart24||No||Yes, Risk of Cardiac Arrhythmia|

 1Avery allows for either cervical or thoracic (thorascopic/VATS, robotic, uniportal VATS) approach whereas the competitor system requires several small incisions throughout the abdomen.

-2The Avery Breathing Pacemaker system is the only device of its kind with full premarket approval from the US FDA.
+2The Avery Diaphragm Pacemaker system is the only device of its kind with full premarket approval from the US FDA.
 The competitor device holds a humanitarian device exemption (HDE) according to which “the effectiveness of this device for this use has not been demonstrated”

 3The Avery device is indicated in all ages.
 The competitor device has HDE approval for those >18 years of age

-4Candidacy for the Avery Breathing Pacemaker can be determined through a non-invasive pre-operative phrenic nerve conduction study.
+4Candidacy for the Avery Diaphragm Pacemaker can be determined through a non-invasive pre-operative phrenic nerve conduction study.
 Candidacy for the competitor device can only be done inter-operatively during the procedure.
 If the nerves aren’t viable the procedure is abandoned.
 (R.P.
 Onders, MD “Functional electrical stimulation: restoration of respiratory function”, Handbook of Clinical Neurology, vol. 109).

-5The Avery Breathing Pacemaker has never necessitated an adverse event report in its 40+ year history.
+5The Avery Diaphragm Pacemaker has never necessitated an adverse event report in its 40+ year history.
 The competitor device has been the subject of at least 17 FDA Adverse Event Report filings since December 2009.

 6Only the Avery device through the cervical approach can be implanted without the use of general anesthesia.